 (7) A QSE may vary the quantity of the Ancillary Service Resource Responsibility on Resources without obtaining prior ERCOT approval during the time window beginning 30 seconds prior to a five-minute clock interval and ending ten seconds prior to that five-minute clock interval, provided that the QSE complies with its total Ancillary Service Supply Responsibility.

+(8) If an ESR has an emergency switching solution pursuant to Section 3.11.7, Emergency Switching Solution for an Energy Storage Resource, then the QSE representing the ESR may decommit the ESR in the Operating Period during an EEA Level 3 when ERCOT is directing firm Load shed.
+The QSE may recommit the ESR after the EEA has concluded.
+During this period, the ESR’s COP status shall be OUT.